125th Anniversary FAQ

 Where are these events being held?

-Saturday's event, the formal dinner with the bishops, will be held in the Fellowship Hall of the parish.
+As plans currently stand, a formal dinner with our bishop, His Grace Bishop Longin of New Gračanica-Midwestern America, will be held in the Fellowship Hall of the parish.
 Our parish is located at 4109 Avenue L, Galveston, TX 77550.
 Divine Liturgy on Sunday morning will also be held inside the parish.
 However, after Divine Liturgy on Sunday, we will have a celebration banquet at the lovely Garten Verein, located less than a mile-and-a-half from the parish at 2704 Avenue O, Galveston, TX 77550.

 What about lodging?